So, you’re going to the Holy Land! Great!

 This May, along with nine other eager pilgrims

-I traveled to the Holy Land.
-This was my sixth pilgrimage to Israel.
-A natural, obvious question arose during our journey together as one of my fellow pilgrims asked why in my continuing travels, I kept returning to this part of the world.
-For me, the answer is simple and remains unchanged.
-From my first pilgrimage to Israel, I learned how to read the Bible in color rather than in black and white.
-Growing up in the Church, I was taught to read the scriptures from a single point of view.
-Not surprisingly, this interpretative lens tended to be monochrome - reflecting a decidedly Western point of view.
-While in seminary studying to be a pastor, I was introduced not only to the possibility but the reality of various interpretive possibilities when it comes to reading and understanding the Bible.
-As much as this revelation sunk for me in concept, it only was when I journeyed to the land and people among whom the stories of the scriptures were weaved that I realized all the color I had been missing.
-Pilgrimaging to Israel puts oneself on the actual canvas upon which the history we read and the theology we are taught were shaped.
-There are hues and shades of meaning that can only be grasped by seeing, touching, and interacting with the culture and topography of Israel.
-It is one thing to read of the emergence of Israel and another thing to experience the land and people that the Lord God birthed and nurtured into a kingdom and then a remnant.
 We can speak of following Christ but to visualize - to literally walk in the footsteps of Jesus and tread the ground upon which the Body of Christ, the Church, was breathed into being by the Holy Spirit - adds a crucial dimension to our continuing discipleship that cannot fully be put into words.
 The Jesus many of us know and the Church most of us perceive as the Body of Christ is far too limited by an American/European perspective.
 However, when you visit the Holy Land and briefly interact in a different culture with very different assumptions and norms, your internal picture of both Christ and the Church is both challenged and broadened.
 Why do I keep coming back to Israel?
 Because making the journey to Israel forces me to engage the biblical world and our shared faith not only with my intellect or my emotion but with my whole being.
 Returning again and again as a pilgrim renews my understanding of the proper orientation of my relationship to Jesus as a Christian.
 Before the layers of history and the coexistence of diverse ethnic and religious groups, I am reminded that I am called and commissioned to follow Christ not simply as an observer but as a participant in his life and witness in the world.
-Pr.
-Chris Tweitmann, Grace Lutheran Church, Huntington Beach,

 We want to express our sincere joy of traveling the Holy Land with Pastor Chris and Linda of Alpha 2 Omega Travel.

 The effort to combine so much in such a short span of time was great!
 The many places in which to experience our pilgrimage and connect with our faith were truly inspiring.
 Seeing (and tasting) the water of Jacob's Well, walking and praying the Via Dolorosa, reconfirming our baptisms in the Jordan River, standing atop Masada, and being on the lakeshore of the Sea of Galilee knowing here, Jesus forgave Peter for his betrayal.
 These were some very spiritual experiences.
 Our tour guide, Bassam, was thoroughly knowledgeable in all aspects of history and religions, making our trip such a great learning experience.
 The comfort and ease of travel each day rewarded us with true learning experiences.
 These were just a few of the life-time memories we will cherish from this wonderful pilgrimage to the Holy Land.
 We highly recommend making this journey.
-Gary and Nancy St. Clair, Huntington Beach, CA

 My Holy Pilgrimage to Israel was definitely one of the most meaningful experiences of my lifetime.

-My Holy Pilgrimage to Israel was definitely one of the most meaningful experiences of my lifetime.
-It was an incredible blessing, and I am so thankful for the opportunity to travel there as part of the May 2022 tour led by Linda Miller of Alpha 2 Omega Travel.
 There are just too many favorite experiences to settle in one a top one of two!
 Walking in the footsteps of Jesus, tucking prayers into the Wailing Wall, dancing on the Sea of Galilee, renewing my baptism in the Jordan River, experiencing late in the day the song of the priests at the Church of the Holy Sepulchre, floating in the Dead Sea, exploring the walls of Jerusalem, tasting water from Jacob’s Well, etc. It’s true that I now see the Bible in 3D as my faith has come alive in a vibrant way.
 I was able to step back into history and it was amazing.
 Our guide, Bassam, pointed out that Israel belongs to all of us.
 Such a profound statement.
 Yes, of course, this is true as Israel is the land central to my faith…the beginning and the end!
-My husband Jeff and I are so thankful to Linda for her attention to detail, her generous and adventurous spirit, and for bringing us all together as family!
-Pamela Stephens, Huntington Beach, CA

 I arrived in Israel last night.